 1. Multiple policy discounts

 If you are switching insurance companies and you have more than one policy at your current provider, consider the discounts that may be applied to your policies for having multiple policies with one provider.
 It may make sense to move not one but all of your policies to the new provider to continue receiving the multiple policy discount.
 We had our Homeowners, auto, and umbrella policies all with the same company.
-We saved over $250 a year on just our auto insurance for having a multiple policy discount.
+We saved over $250 a year by switching our auto insurance company just for having a multiple policy discount.

 2. Research the company as well as rates